 Updated 14th February 2019.

 We have now published our 48 page guide to the A10 Marketing Framework.
-You will shortly be able to download or order a printed copy of the booklet.
+You can download or order a printed copy of the booklet from the following link

 Original article on the A10 Digital Marketing Framework

 Ann Stanley, Founder and Managing Director of at Anicca Digital, has created the A10 Digital Marketing Framework to develop digital marketing strategies on behalf of Anicca’s clients.

 In this article, Ann has shared the details of A10 Digital Marketing Framework and how you can use it for developing your digital marketing strategy.
 She has also grounded the A10 Framework into the marketing planning process:

 - Using The Marketing Mix (7 P’s) to develop your marketing strategy

 - Developing the Promotional Mix i.e. Paid, Owned, Earned ad Technical Media (POET)